-In the beginning, God gave the first man, Adam, dominion and authority to rule over His creation.
-This is why all men like to take charge over what they possess and build it up...
-This is why men tinker on cars and engines - build skyscrapers, and bridges, and roads to remote locations, and send probes to Mars...
+Men like to take dominion - take charge over what they possess and build it up...
+This is why men tinker on cars and engines - build skyscrapers, bridges, and roads to remote locations, and send probes to Mars...

 This is how invention happens, and our quality of life improves.
-Men are wired by their Creator to take dominion over their environment and rule their world.
+Men in particular, are wired by nature to take dominion over their environment and rule their world.

 Why do you think men like land?

-My house sits on three acres and if you visit me we can walk my land, and I'll describe for you all my plans.
+My house sits on three acres and if you visit me we can walk my land, and I'll describe for you my plans.
 I'll point to where the swimming pool could go - or where I'll cut out the baseball diamond for the grandkids...

-In reality, I might not do any of it, but my thoughts are always on what I can build.
-Men have an innate desire to build stuff.
+In reality, I might not do any of it, but my thoughts are always on building.
+Men have an innate desire to build.

-Above all, men build walls - community structures: like marriages, families, churches, businesses, ministries, schools, teams.
-They provide people around them boundaries, opportunities, accountability.
+Above all, men build walls - community structures: like marriages, families, churches, businesses, ministries, teams...
+They provide people around them boundaries, and opportunities, and accountability.
 This allows the people they influence to grow and prosper.

 A real man is busy making his world a better place!

 As a matter of fact, if a man isn't building into his life, he becomes bored, and idle, and even dangerous.
 If he's not being constructive, he'll become destructive.

-If a man doesn't love Jesus and people, he will end up building and constructing evil, selfish operations.
+If a man doesn't love Jesus and people, he will end up cultivating evil interests and sinful, selfish desires.
 True manliness is about fabricating the right stuff.

 When men marry they start to cultivate and build up their wives.
-Hopefully, they'll love off her rough edges.
-Love her until she becomes more lovable.
-They instill trust...
+Hopefully, they love off her rough edges.
+Love her until she becomes lovable.
+They instill trust.

 When a man has a child it ramps up his responsibility further.
-He's called on to teach discipline, wisdom, courage, and respect - while making life fun...
+He's called on to teach discipline, wisdom, courage, and respect - while making life fun.

 When men build a business their goal is to make an honest profit and serve their community...
 When men form a team they provide younger men opportunities to grow...
 When men participate in church they enlist in its mission, and create environments where people can know God and love God.
 How important is that!
 But building isn't easy.
 It never is.
 It wasn't for Adam.

 After he sinned, he immediately ran into obstacles and opposition.
-Work that was at first, "no sweat,"

-became hard labor.
+Work that was at first, "no sweat," became hard labor.
 Adam now had to deal with thorns and thistles.
 He labored by the sweat of his brow.